IBIC/birthdaycard/README.md

 However, if you wish, you can install the program for all users.
 Copy the `lib` directory into a shared location, and edit the variable `LIB_IBIC_BIRTHDAYCARD` in the `ibic_birthdaycard` script to be the new location of your `lib` directory.

+There are two ways to manipulate this variable

+1. The variable can be set either in the terminal with `LIB_IBIC_BIRTHDAYCARD=example/pathway`
+2. Or the variable can be ignored and the pathway can be edited on line 105 in the ibic_birthdaycard shell script.
+Replace `$(pwd)/lib` with the desired pathway.

 # Assembling and Distributing the Cards